sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 <div class="note">

 The rule of thumb for alignment with WGSL structs is field alignments are always powers of 2.
-For example a `vec3` may only have 3 float fields giving it a size of 12, the alignment will be bumped up to the next power of 2 being
+For example, a `vec3` may only have 3 float fields giving it a size of 12, the alignment will be bumped up to the next power of 2 being
 16. This means that you have to be more careful with how you layout your struct in Rust.

 Some developers choose the use `vec4`s instead of `vec3`s to avoid alignment issues.
 You can learn more about the alignment rules in the [wgsl spec](https://www.w3.org/TR/WGSL/#alignment-and-size)

 </div>

 We're going to create another buffer to store our light in.

 ```rust
 let light_uniform = LightUniform {